colah/ByronTrialNotes/day7.md

 Prosecution
   * Was the explosives the only reason you restricted telephone use?
     * It's standard, even when we don't know what they could find, for officer safety.
-And concerns about desctrucion of evidence.
+And concerns about destruction of evidence.

 Crown's Next witness will be Detective Shanehill